Green River (band): History

 In June 1986, the band began production on its second EP, Dry as a Bone, with local producer Jack Endino.
 Green River chose to record Dry as a Bone for Bruce Pavitt's new label, Sub Pop.
 However, Pavitt couldn't afford to release it until the following year, and, as had happened with Come on Down, the record was delayed.
 In the meantime the band issued the one-off "Together We'll Never" single on the local Tasque Force Records label.
 Dry as a Bone was finally released through Sub Pop in July 1987, a full year after it was recorded.
 It was the new label's first non-compilation release.
 Dry as a Bone was promoted by Sub Pop as "ultra-loose GRUNGE that destroyed the morals of a generation".
 Steve Huey of AllMusic called it Green River's "strongest individual release...perfecting their sleazy, raucous fusion of '70s hard rock and post-hardcore punk".

 Almost immediately following the release of Dry as a Bone, the group re-entered the studio to begin production on its first full-length album, Rehab Doll.
 Band in-fighting, though, took center stage over the music.
 A stylistic division developed between Ament and Gossard on one side, and Arm on the other.
 Ament and Gossard wanted to pursue a major-label deal, while Arm wanted to remain independent, viewing the duo as being too careerist.
 The in-fighting came to a head following an October 1987 show in Los Angeles, California.
 Apparently, without informing the group, Ament had filled the show's guest list with major label representatives, instead of the band's friends; nonetheless only two of the representatives appeared.
 On October 31, 1987, Ament, Gossard and Fairweather stated their desire to quit the band.
 Although the band members agreed to complete production of Rehab Doll during the next three months, Green River had by late October 1987 ceased as a band.
 Rehab Doll was released in June 1988.
 Ned Raggett of AllMusic called it "a record that sounded caught somewhere between grunge mania and metal/corp rock folly".

 Reunions

 A Green River reunion occurred on November 30, 1993 during a Pearl Jam concert in Las Vegas, Nevada.
 Participating in the reunion were Arm, Turner, Gossard, Ament and Chuck Treece, who filled in on drums for Vincent, who at that time was living in Japan.
-The band performed the songs "Swallow My Pride" and "Ain't Nothing to Do" before leaving the stage.
-Green River reunited for four shows in 2008.
-The line-up for the shows included Ament, Arm, Turner, Vincent, Gossard, and Fairweather.
+The band performed the songs "Swallow My Pride" and "Ain't Nothing to Do."
+Green River reunited for four shows in 2008, featuring all six of its members from the 1980s.
 The first show was a warm-up show on July 10, 2008 at the Sunset Tavern in Seattle.
 The band next played on July 13, 2008 at Marymoor Park near Seattle to honor Sub Pop's 20th anniversary.